-On standard suspension settings you can easily tie the Hyperstrada up in knots in the corners and run out of ground clearance.
+On standard suspension settings you can easily tie the Hyperstrada up in knots in the corners and run out of ground clearance surprisingly quickly.
 But wind on more rear preload and rebound damping (forks are non-adjustable) and the Ducati is transformed - the steering is crisp and there’s enough poise and ground clearance for trackdays.
 New Brembo monobloc cast aluminium front calipers are strong and there’s the added security of ABS, which can be switched-off, if you want to play.

 The Hyperstrada offers lots of legroom, a comfy seat and a natural reach to the bars.
 A tall screen shields you from the elements, but there’s no enough wind-protection for your knees – at high speed they get splayed apart.
 It’s physically small, so the Ducati will only suit smaller riders and taking a pillion is a squeeze.